-iPods or other portable music players, pagers, cameras, electronic games, laser pointers, skateboards, roller blades, smart watches, any internet-enabled devices, and other toys that are not part of the academic or extra- curricular program are prohibited on campus.
+Toys and devices that are not part of academic of extra-curricular programs are prohibited on campus.
+These include but are not limited to: laser pointers, skateboards, and roller blades.
 Students may be disciplined, and such items will be confiscated and returned only at the parent's request.

-Tobacco and other legally controlled substances, lighters, matches, pocket knives, weapons of any kind, and sexually explicit materials are also prohibited on campus at all times.
+Tobacco, other legally controlled substances, lighters, matches, pocket knives, weapons of any kind, and sexually explicit materials are also prohibited on campus at all times.
 Possession of these items will result in immediate disciplinary action.